AlisonYao/2020SummerResearch_ChineseResDatabase/README.md

 4. 'clean_birthplace(sheet)': clean the column 'BIRTHPLACE'; output column 'BIRTHPLACE_COUNTRY/REGION', 'BIRTHPLACE_STATE/CITY', 'BIRTHPLACE_CITY/COUNTY' in csv file
     a. before the program, the excel file has been manually checked for correction and reformat
     b. even though all data has been manually checked, some data may still inaccurate
-5. 'clean_street2(sheet_street)': clean the column 'STREET2'; out put column 'STREET2_NUMBER', 'STREET2_STREET', 'STREET2_TYPE', 'STREET2_ROOM' in csv file
+5. 'clean_street2(sheet_street)': clean the column 'STREET2'; output column 'STREET2_NUMBER', 'STREET2_STREET', 'STREET2_TYPE', 'STREET2_ROOM' in csv file
+6. 'clean_hometown(sheet_street)': correct the misspelling and organizes the string format of column 'HOMETOWN'; it applies Levenshtein module and combines items with more than 93% similarities by replacing them with the meidian string; output column 'HOMETOWN_NEW' in csv file